qumeqa/zen-icons/README.md

 # New toolbar icons
 New icons for the toolbar and better locale button.
 I did it in one evening, so it will still be updated.
-Enjoy using it😏 Write to me if you want me to change any icons that you want
+Enjoy using it😏 Let me know if you want me to change any icons

 ### Before
 <img src="photo/1.png" width="100%">